nlmixr2/nonmem2rx/README.md

 ![r-universe](https://nlmixr2.r-universe.dev/badges/nonmem2rx)
 <!-- badges: end -->

-The goal of nonmem2rx is to convert a NONMEM control stream to `rxode2` for easy clinical trial simulation in R.
+The goal of nonmem2rx is to convert a NONMEM control stream to a `rxode2` (or even a `nlmixr2` fit) for easy clinical trial simulation in R.

 ## Installation